Livistona humilis: Taxonomy

 The first description of the species was by Robert Brown in his Prodromus Florae Novae Hollandiae (1810).
 A partial taxonomic revision in 1963 resolved the typification of the genus, established by Brown to accommodate this species and Livistona inermis; Livistona humilis is recognised as the type for the genus Livistona.
 His collaborator Ferdinand Bauer, the botanist and master illustrator, produced artworks to accompany Brown's descriptions, but these were not published until 1838.

 The holotype of this species was collected in January 1803 by Robert Brown from Morgans Island in the Gulf of Carpentaria.

 The name comes from the Latin humilis, meaning "low" – referring to its small stature.

 Distribution and habitat

 The sand palm is endemic to the north of the Northern Territory of Australia, from the Fitzmaurice River to Cape Arnhem and inland as far as Katherine.
 It occurs in open forest and woodland up to about 240 m above sea level, most commonly on deep sandy soils and sandy lateritic soils, but it is found in various soils and rocky areas.
-It frequently grows beneath a eucalypt understorey.
+It frequently grows beneath eucalypt understorey.